Skip to content

 Quick Start

-To open overlays using overlay-kit, we need to specify where the overlay will be placed.
-Typically, we put the overlays near the application's root so that they appear above all other elements.
-We can use an <OverlayProvider /> to achieve this.
+To open an overlay with overlay-kit, you first need to designate where the overlay will be rendered.
+Typically, overlays are rendered at the root of the application so that they appear above other elements.

 tsx